nnn007/xirr-calculator/README.md

 ## Contact

-For any questions or suggestions, please open an issue or reach out to us at [nayan.nilesh@gmail.com](mailto:nayan.nilesh@gmail.com).
+For any questions or suggestions, please open an issue or reach out to me at [nayan.nilesh@gmail.com](mailto:nayan.nilesh@gmail.com).